 Housman Elementary School required a unique and highly tailored response to successfully meet District needs and satisfy community concerns.
-Significant design challenges included a defining grove of large trees bisecting this very tight site, restricted site access to one side, offsite utility locations, and campus security concerns created by a major thoroughfare bordering the East side of the campus with fast and loud vehicular traffic plus heavy pedestrian traffic.
+Significant design challenges included a defining grove of large trees bisecting the tight site, restricted site access to one side, offsite utility locations and campus security concerns created by a major thoroughfare bordering the east side of the campus with fast and loud vehicular traffic and heavy pedestrian traffic.

-Viewing the campus from the classrooms was deemed a necessity so all classroom windows were designed to face interior courtyards into the first floor.
+Viewing the campus from the classrooms was deemed a necessity so all classroom windows were designed to face interior courtyards on the first floor.
 Northern facing upper story windows provide natural lighting into the large two-story main corridor.
-This corridor organizes the campus for student movement, serves to help secure the campus and divides the taller more noisy public spaces from the quieter classrooms.
-There are three two-story “fingers” extending from the main corridor with green courtyards between them and a required fire lane behind them.
-These are visible through curtainwalls on each of the public stairwells.
+This corridor organizes the campus for student movement, serves to help secure the campus and divides the taller noisier public spaces from the quieter classrooms.
+There are three (3) two-story fingers extending from the main corridor with green courtyards between them and a required fire lane on the backside.
+These are visible through curtain walls on each of the public stairwells.

-The District had a vision of “playful and colorful” spaces for their students.
-A collaboration between the Design Committee and our A/E team resulted in the development of “playful and colorful” learning pods, creativity centers, and common areas.
-Our team paid special attention to creating a handsome and playful elementary school with open vistas.
+The District had a vision of playful and colorful spaces for their students.
+A collaboration between the Design Committee and our A/E Team resulted in the development of learning pods, creativity centers and common areas.
+Our team paid special attention to creating a whimsical elementary school with open vistas.
 Primary colors set the tone for the interior and exterior elements.